Diversity Visa (DV) Lottery Program

 The experienced professionals at White & Associates have successfully petitioned various embassies on behalf of DV Lottery winners who were unjustly refused visas at the time of their visa interviews or who had their applications delayed for months by consular officers.
 An unjust refusal can take many forms, such as false accusations of a sham marriage (this issue is particularly acute when the applicants were married after being notified of “winning” the Lottery but before the interview; often, officers will interview the husband and wife separately for a prolonged period of time, seeking inconsistencies in their answers).
 Sometimes, the officer will accuse an applicant of committing a material misrepresentation in a previous visa application or that the applicant will become a public charge (for example, if he is elderly and in poor health).
 Applications may be delayed for months because of investigations into education or work credentials; security checks related to an occupation or criminal issues; or in a situation where a person lived in a country other than his home country.

 White & Associates can provide legal support at any or all stages of the process: preparing the DV Lottery entry, completing forms after winning the Lottery, preparing for the interview, requesting reconsideration of a denial after the interview, or seeking to expedite a decision in the event of delays.
 White & Associates also assists with humanitarian parole applications in the event that a family is split up as a result of the expiration of the program.
 We can also provide consultations on the effect of the filing of a DV Lottery entry on future nonimmigrant visa applications, as well as the potential disadvantages of pursuing a winning Lottery application and age out issues where a child has turned 21 during the pendency of the application.
+To learn more about the DV Lottery cases in which we have helped resolve favorably for clients, please visit the Case Studies page of our VisaRefusal website.

 If you are in need of assistance, please contact us.